MS Albatros: History

-She was built in 1973 by Wärtsilä Helsinki Shipyard, Finland for Royal Viking Line as Royal Viking Sea, and has also sailed under the names Royal Odyssey for Royal Cruise Line, Norwegian Star for Norwegian Cruise Line, and Crown.
+She was built in 1973 by Wärtsilä Helsinki Shipyard, Finland for Royal Viking Line as Royal Viking Sea, and has also sailed under the names Royal Odyssey for Royal Cruise Line, Norwegian Star for Norwegian Cruise Line and Norwegian Capricorn Line, and Crown.
 She was the second Albatros for Phoenix Reisen as she was the replacement of the original SS Albatros.

 Albatros was also known for her -esque funnel.

 In October 2020 Albatros was sold as a hotel vessel for the Pick Albatros Group in the Middle East, which operates some 15 hotels and resorts in Hurghada region.

 However, the project was never initiated, and the ship stayed at Hurghada until sold in 2021 for scrap, after a stop in Jeddah.
 She was beached in Alang, India, on 27 July 2021.
 Scrapping on Albatros started on 17 November 2021.
 According to the NGO Robin des Bois, the Hotel Ship project was a trick to export the ship from Germany to India for scrapping.